-ENDA has been introduced in several other congressional sessions and has gotten some hearings, but it hasn't received a vote on the House or Senate floor since November 2007, when it passed the House 235-184.
+ENDA has been introduced in several congressional sessions and has gotten some hearings, but hasn't had a vote on the House or Senate floor since November 2007, when it passed the House, 235-184.
 The bill was introduced in this Congress by Rep. Jared Polis (D-Colo.) in the House and Sen. Jeff Merkley (D-Ore.) in the Senate.

 Federal law currently bans employment discrimination based on race, religion, sex, national origin, age and disability, but not on sexual orientation or gender identity.
 That means that in the 33 states that don't explicitly have such a ban, people can be fired, denied a promotion or harassed solely for being lesbian, gay, bisexual, or transgender.

 CORRECTION: An earlier version of this story misstated the name of the Senate committee the legislation cleared in July.
 It cleared the Senate Committee on Health, Education, Labor and Pensions.